 Entangled Ecologies is a platform for applied transdisciplinary research in the sciences, arts and politics.

-My approach is explicitly cosmoecological.
-Cosmoecology is less a fixed framework than a live inquiry— a commitment to thinking-with the complex, messy, contested, ecological, and cosmic dimensions of existence.
+Entangled Ecologies is less a fixed framework than a live inquiry— a commitment to thinking-with the complex, messy, contested, ecological and cosmic dimensions of existence.

-My work is inspired by the anthropologist Arturo Escobar’s (2020) proposition that “realities are plural and always in the making, and that this has profound political consequences.”
+My work is also inspired by anthropologist Arturo Escobar’s (2020) proposition that “realities are plural and always in the making, and that this has profound political consequences.”

-This site amounts to an idiosyncratic attempt to explore and co-create more adaptive and meaningful ways of living and dying together that are otherwise to the dominant and degenerative systems of our times.
+Through essays, case studies, music, art, and interviews I’ll explore meaningful ways of living and dying together that are otherwise to the dominant and degenerative systems of our times.

 Further Reading: